PeterMarrone/PeterMarrone/README.md

 - 👋 Hi, I’m @PeterMarrone
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Hardware and Software Engineering.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Development and Embedded Operating Systems.
-- 💞️ I’m looking to collaborate on CompE 561 Web Application
+- 💞️ I’m looking to collaborate on a CompE 561 Web Application.
 - 📫 How to reach me marronepeter@yahoo.com

 <!---